dasaditi/dasaditi.github.io/_posts/2018-09-15-Logistic-Regression-With-Python.md

 ## Introduction

-Despite its name, logistic regression (LR) is a classification algorithm where the output $y$ produces discrete outcomes.
+Despite its name, logistic regression is a classification algorithm where the output $y$ produces discrete outcomes.
 In a classification problem we want to predict a variable $y$ $\in$ {0,1}, where 0 is called negative class, while 1 is called positive class.
 Such task is known as binary classification.
 Other classification problems might require more than a binary output, for example where $y$ $\in$ {0,1,2,3}.
 Such classification is known as a multiclass classification.
 In this post we will be focusing on the binary classification problem.

 There are many useful resources explaining the concept behind logistic regression, particularly I found Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/) very useful.
 In this blog I will only cover the points necessary to understand the math and implement it yourself without the help of any machine learning library.